-In Fig. \ref{GraFu}, we plot the Gibbs free energy as a function of $r_+$ for $P<P_c$ with different temperatures.
-We use the symbol $r$ to denote $r_+$ for simplicity.
-On the free energy landscape, the Gibbs free energy $G(r)$ is a function of $r$, in which $r$ is the black hole radius.
-The two local minima for the Gibbs free energy correspond to the small and the large black holes respectively.
+Now we will study the evolution of the system due to changes of $T$ and $a$.
+On the free energy landscape, the Gibbs free energy $G_L$ is a function of $r$, and the two local minimal for the Gibbs free energy correspond to the small and the large black holes, respectively.
 We denote the small and large black holes as $r_{s}$ and $r_{l}$.
-Now we will study the evolution of the system due to the thermal fluctuations.
-The probability distribution of black hole states should be a function of time $t$ and the black hole radius $r$.
-Therefore, the probability distribution of spacetime state in the ensemble is denoted by $\rho(r, t)$.
+The probability distribution of the black hole states should be a function of $t$ and $r$.
+Therefore, the probability distribution of the spacetime state in the ensemble is denoted by $\rho(r, t)$.

 The Fokker-Planck equation for the probabilistic evolution on the free energy landscape can be written as \cite{Bryngelson,Zwanzig,Lee,Lee1,Wang}